murathanje/Introduction_to_ML/README.md

 ## Course Overview

 This repository contains courseworks for the "Introduction to Machine Learning" course.
 The course aims to provide students with a solid foundation in machine learning concepts, algorithms, and applications.
-It covers both theoretical aspects and practical implementations using popular machine learning libraries
+It covers both theoretical aspects and practical implementations using popular machine learning libraries.

 ## Course Structure